 4. You can get around using tricycles

 The most common way to get around is using local transport, which comes in the form of Jeepneys (brightly coloured buses), multi-cabs, buses, motor taxis and tricycles.
 The tricycle is the most common way to get around, I would say.
 It’s also really affordable and easy to use to get you where you want to go, just flag one down on the street, jump in and away you go!
 If you feel nervous about this, ask your hotel to help you flag one down.

 Interesting fact: After WWII, the Philippine jeepney was created from the G.I.
 Jeeps American soldiers brought to the country in the 1940s.

 5. Beware of money changers

 As far as scams go, this is the one to look out for.
 Money changers in the Philippines have a little bit of a reputation for driving a hard bargain, trying to rip off naive visitors and being a bit strong-handed in their negotiation tactics.
 Should you be terrified of them?
 Heck no. Just be aware of it and be prepared.
-Think about getting a fee-free card, exchanging money before you arrive or do it somewhere reputable, like through your hotel.
+If you want to skip them altogether, consider a fee-free card (we use ING), exchanging money before you arrive or doing it somewhere reputable, like through your hotel.

 6. You can buy fresh fruit juices and coconuts on the street

 Everywhere you go, you’ll find vendors set up with stacks of fresh fruit, coconuts and blenders.
 They sell fresh fruit juices, fruit shakes and this amazing treat called a ‘Buko Shake’, which is: fresh coconut flesh, coconut milk, sugar and coconut water all blended together to create a pretty delicious shake.
 Be sure to try one when you go!
 The Philippines is the world’s largest producer of coconuts!
 They supply some 19.5 million TONNES of the stuff to the world!!